Episode 54 – The Crusades – Part 1

 As word spread across France and Germany of the holy mission, people from across all social levels were caught up in Crusader fervor.
-A similar excitement was seen in the California & Yukon Gold Rushes.
+A similar excitement was seen in the California and Yukon Gold Rushes.
 It’s not difficult to understand why.
 We need to be careful here because removed by a thousand years we can’t presume to know the motivations that shaped every Crusader’s actions, even though there are not a few historians who claim to be able to do so.
-Surely the motives were mixed and diverse.
-There were some, who out of simple obedience to the Church and Pope, believed it was God’s will to expel the Muslims from the Holy Land.
+Surely motives were mixed and diverse.
+Some, out of simple obedience to the Church and Pope, believed it was God’s will to expel the Muslims from the Holy Land.
 Being illiterate peasants, they couldn’t read the Bible or know God’s will on the matter.
 They believed it was the Pope’s duty to tell them what God willed and trusted him to do it.
-When the Pope declared that anyone who died in the holy cause would bypass purgatory and enter directly into heaven, all the incentive needed to go was provided for thousands who lived in the constant fear of ever being good enough to merit heaven.
+When the Pope declared anyone who died in the holy cause would bypass purgatory and enter directly into heaven, all the incentive needed to go was provided for thousands who lived in the constant fear of ever being good enough to merit heaven.

 Another powerful incentive was the opportunity for wealth.
 Medieval Europe was locked in a rigid feudalism that kept the poor in perpetual poverty.
 There was simply no rising above the social level one was born into.
 A Crusade offered a chance at the unthinkable.
 The loot of a successful campaign could bring great wealth, even to a peasant.
 And those who returned gained a reputation as a warrior that could see them and their sons raised into positions of relative honor in a noble’s army.